Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: System Model

-\begin{remark} We consider that $\alpha$ is strictly greater than zero, i.e., the adversary is present.
-For $\alpha=0$, i.e., no adversary, the problem considered in this paper has been extensively studied in the literature, see for example \cite{maddah2014fundamental,tian2016symmetry,ibrahim2017optimization,cao2018coded}. \end{remark}
+\begin{remark} We consider that $\alpha>0$, i.e., the adversary is present.
+For $\alpha=0$, i.e., no adversary, the problem considered in this paper has been extensively studied in the literature, see for example \cite{maddah2014fundamental,tian2018symmetry,ibrahim2019coded,cao2019coded}. \end{remark}